imacrayon/alpine-ajax/README.md

 Key | Description
 ---|---
 action | The URL for the request.
-This is inherited from the `action` attribute for forms. event | The event that will trigger a HTTP request.
+This is inherited from the `action` attribute for forms. confirm | Shows a `confirm()` dialog before the AJAX request is made.
+If the dialog is canceled the request will not be issued. event | The event that will trigger a HTTP request.
 This defaults to `submit` for forms and `click` for any other element. insert | Defines the way content from a response is inserted into the target DOM element.
 Available values are:  `after`, `append`, `before`, `prepend`, `replace`, `update`.
 This defaults to `update` meaning the target's content will be updated to match the new content. method | The HTTP verb used to make the request.
 This is inherited from the `method` attribute for forms and defaults to `GET` for any other element.